aneshlya/ispc/docs/ispc.rst

 * "Coherent" control flow statements that indicate that control flow is expected to be coherent across the running program instances (see `"Coherent" Control Flow Statements: "cif" and Friends`_)
-* A rich standard library, though one that is different than C's (see `The ISPC Standard Library`_.)
+* A rich standard library, though one that differs from C's (see `The ISPC Standard Library`_.)
 * Short vector types (see `Short Vector Types`_)
 * Syntax to specify integer constants as bit vectors (e.g. ``0b1100`` is 12)